 When a co-worker, a supervisor, or even someone who is on-site but doesn’t work for your employer uses racial slurs or epithets, that potentially creates a hostile work environment.
-As an African-American employee, you do need to have suffered daily slurs and abuse for months or years in order to have a hostile work environment case.
+As an African-American employee, you do not need to have suffered daily slurs and abuse for months or years in order to have a hostile work environment case.
 Sometimes, even a single utterance may be severe enough to prove the existence of a hostile work environment if that utterance was the N-word.
 The important thing is to retain an experienced New Jersey discrimination attorney to represent you and help you in protecting your right to be free from an abusive or hostile work environment.

 Some people may have heard the words “severe” and “pervasive” when it comes to hostile work environment law and may mistakenly believe that, in order to win a discrimination case, an employee has to show that the discriminatory acts were both bad (severe) and ongoing for a period of time (pervasive).
 That’s incorrect.
 The law says that misconduct that is either severe or pervasive can be enough to demonstrate a hostile work environment and create a viable racial discrimination case.